croffler/hugo-test/site/content/xap110adm/memoryxtend-ssd-tuning-guide.markdown

 ##	Installing Linux Tools

 Firstly, keep in mind that these commands may or may not exist on the machine(s) you are using and you will need to install them if they don't.
-The basics are as follows (and yes, most of these commands need to be â€˜sudoâ€™):
+The basics are as follows (and yes, most of these commands need to be 'sudo'):

 ```bash